dartlangfr/ng-darrrt-codelab/docs/step-6.md

     ```Dart
     import 'dart:async' show Future;
     ```
+ > - The dart:async library provides for asynchronous programming.
+ > - A Future provides a way to get a value in the future.
+(For JavaScript developers: Futures are similar to Promises.)
  - In `PirateName` class, replace the `names` and `appelations` lists with these static, empty lists:

     ```Dart